-So if you have a development and staging website you can deploy a server, test it and pay for only the number of hours uses instead of an upfront payment.
+So if you have a development and staging website you can deploy a server, test it, and pay for only the number of hours used instead of an upfront payment.
 Refer to the official Cloudways billing article to understand more.

 - There is no detailed billing available

 Before the detailed review, let’s look at the Cloudways features.
 Then, we will discuss each feature and its usefulness for cloud hosting needs.